 Can You Be Allergic to Some Cats and Not Others?

-Have you ever noticed that when some people come in contact with cats they start to sneeze, their eyes start to water?
+Have you ever noticed that when some people encounter cats they start to sneeze, their eyes start to water?
 And what about guests or family members who can't tolerate being around your cat or you have allergies to your own cat?
 What is it about cat hair that does this to people?
 What are we allergic to and are there breeds of cats that are hypoallergenic?

-Hypoallergenic cats aka low-allergen cats, these cats have low-allergen qualities that make it possible for most allergy sufferers to come in contact with a cat or to even own one.
+Hypoallergenic cats aka low-allergen cats, these cats have low-allergen qualities that make it possible for most allergy sufferers to encounter a cat or to even own one.
 And if you do own one it can help prevent those watery eyes and sneezing fits that are associated with cats!

 The Scientificness of Cat Dander

 What Causes This Allergy?